Master-at-arms (United States Navy): Post 9/11 and the expeditionary era (2000–2011)

-Current (2011–present)
+Current (2011–2014)

-A proposal from within the community has been recommended, suggesting changes to how the Master-at-Arms rating and Navy Security Force personnel are organized, trained and utilized.
-Additionally, with the decline in the requirements placed on the rating since the start of the Global War on Terrorism in support of the various operations, this has freed up many personnel and units for a Navy-wide restructuring of the Master-at-Arms rating.
-In a 2014 article in Navy Times, the then-Commander of Naval Air Forces, Vice Admiral Dave Buss, stated that all aircraft carriers' Security Force Departments would be manned by rated Master-at-Arms.
-This is a tremendous shift in current manning directives since the departure of the U.S. Marine Detachments in the 1990s.
-Currently, the Security Departments of these ships rely on other departments to fill almost 75 percent of the required security force billets.
-These sailors, who receive minimal training in force protection tactics, techniques and procedures, temporarily fill these billets for a duration of six months to a year.
+A proposal from within the community has been recommended, suggesting changes to how the Master-at-Arms rating and Navy Security Force personnel are organized, trai these billets for a duration of six months to a year.

 Duties and functions

 Authority

 The authority of a Master-at-Arms is derived from many sources.
 Under Title 10 U.S.C., they enforce the provision of the Uniform Code of Military Justice (UCMJ) (10 U.S.C. § 47).
 Under the Assimilative Crimes Act (18 U.S.C.§ 13) it provides that local and state criminal codes may be assimilated for enforcement and criminal investigation purposes on military installations.
 Other sources of authority for masters-at-arms include the Manual for Courts-Martial, United States Navy Regulations, internal directives from the Office of the Secretary of Defense (SECDEF), Office of the Secretary of the Navy (SECNAV), the Office of the Chief of Naval Operations (CNO), and local directives issued by the commanding officer.